Superintendent's Compendium

 (a)(4) Dead wood on the ground may be collected for use as fuel in grills within the park in the following areas:

-• Virginia Kendall Ledges, year round
+• Virginia Kendall Ledges, year-round

-• Virginia Kendall Octagon, year round
+• Virginia Kendall Octagon, year-round

-• Virginia Kendall Lake, year round
+• Kendall Lake, year-round

-• Virginia Kendall Hills, year round
+• Virginia Kendall Hills, year-round

-• Oak Hill area, year round
+• Oak Hill area, year-round

-• Small developed picnic sites, year round
+• Small developed picnic sites, year-round

 (c)(1), (c)(2) The following fruits, nuts, berries or unoccupied seashells may be gathered by hand for personal use or consumption, in accordance with the noted size, quantity, collection sites and/or use or consumption restrictions: